Ramadan 2026

 Ramadan is the most powerful time to make a meaningful Ramadan donation and support families facing hunger and hardship.

-At Muslim Hands USA, your Ramadan donation provides food parcels, hot meals, clean water, and emergency aid to communities in need.
+Muslim Hands USA use your Sadaqah and Zakat provides food parcels, hot meals, clean water, and emergency aid to communities in need.

 Relieve